rkyzk/ecopost-2023/README.md

 - For the content Lato is used since it's readable and familiar.

 **Logo, Favicon and other graphics**
-- I used a clover for the logo and favicon because it’s a widely liked symbol and is associated with good luck and hope, giving a friendly and positive impression.
+- I used a clover for the favicon because it’s a widely liked symbol and is associated with good luck and hope, giving a friendly and positive impression.
-- I used graphics of colorful leaves as well as a blue and green earth around the page header, because these beautiful graphics improve the appearance of the page.
+- I used graphics of colorful leaves as well as a blue and green earth around the page header since these graphics improve the appearance of the page.

 ## Each Part and Function in Detail